-A recent bill Higher Education Act Technical Corrections Bill (H.R.1777) was passed which changes how federal student aid eligibility is determined for Veteran and ROTC students.
+The Higher Education Act Technical Corrections Bill (H.R.1777) changed how federal student aid eligibility is determined for Veteran and ROTC students.

 Veteran and ROTC Education Benefits will be considered when awarding institutional need based aid.

-For instructions regarding Veterans Benefits Eligibility under Chapters 30, 31, 33, 35, 1606, or 1607, contact the Office of the Registrar.
+For instructions regarding Veterans Benefits Eligibility under Chapters 30, 31, 33, 35, 1606, or 1607, contact the Veterans Center.

 - The FAFSA should be filed between January 1 and March 1 every year for the student to be eligible for 'need' based priority financial aid.

-- If the student is currently on active military duty and plans to attend Iowa State University after their discharge, they must provide a photocopy of their DD-214 form to the Office of Student Financial Aid.
+If the student is currently on active military duty and plans to attend Iowa State University after their discharge, they must provide a photocopy of their DD-214 form to the Office of Student Financial Aid.
 This will document the student's veteran status and expedite the processing of the student's aid application.